 I finally decided I’d just have my assistant take my headshot with an iPhone 6 and the marketing firm would be none the wiser.
 I’d like to pretend I rolled out of bed and “woke up like this” but the truth is I put a LOT of effort into exfoliating my face with pulverized brick while spraying expensive liquids in my hair and trying to match my clothing to my eye color.

 But the photo was still TERRIBLE.
-I look like I’m sneering/telling some guy in a bar to stop offering to buy me a redheaded slut.
+I look like I’m sneering/telling some guy in a bar to stop offering to buy me a cosmo.
 My boss agreed and said it was absolutely unacceptable and I looked terrible and we couldn’t use it.
 This motivated me to go ahead and send it in because I’m lazy and defiant.

 A week later the marketing firm got back to us with a “final proof” AKA the results of running my face through their patent-pending Vampire App: